 Before the wedding, Edith’s husband Bruce is struck by an oncoming car and he tragically dies, leaving her with 5 children.
 The wedding of Deborah and Allan is then further delayed by the outbreak of World War I. This causes financial straights for many, including Roger’s business as many clients cancel their contracts, and instead of closing his business, he takes out a second mortgage on his home and they bring the children of Edith home to be tutored by Deborah.
 Suddenly, Laura returns home from Europe and has fallen in love with her husband’s business partner and he intends to divorce her as she has been unfaithful.
 She then leaves to elope with her new Italian lover, despite Roger’s initial objections.
 Money troubles grow worse and Roger sells his antique collection of rings, meanwhile Deborah has raised large sums of money for her school, over the objections of her sister Edith who says its wrong for her to focus on other children rather than her own family.
 A debate surrounding the issue of women’s suffrage emerges and is ever-present throughout at the book, along with other “new” ideas about socialism and progress.

-In the end he retires to his farm in New Hampshire, as his young Irish-boy immigrant employee, John, saves his business in New York by finding a source of clients.
-He dies peacefully in New Hampshire on the farm, as all of his daughters make their amends with him.
+In the end he retires to his farm in New Hampshire, while his young Irish-boy immigrant employee, John, saves his business in New York by finding a source of clients, shortly before the boy dies.
+Roger dies peacefully in New Hampshire on the farm, as all of his daughters make their amends with him.

 His Family is a less a chaotic tragedy like Shakespeare’s King Lear and more an exploration into the mind of a man as his three daughters, along with the world, changes, perhaps not for the better.
 Like Dostoevsky’s Brothers Karamazov, each of the three daughters represents a different type of character – a mother (Alyosha or Edith), an activist (Ivan or Deborah), and a free spirit (Dmitri or Laura).